 Ships to APO and FPO addresses

-Each cutting board is created when ordered.
+Each imaged glass board is hand-crafted when ordered.
 Please allow 7 - 10 business days for order to be filled and shipped.

 No expedited order, please.